Washington edges the Seahawks to claim a third straight win — and move into playoff position

 It got one on “Monday Night Football” at FedEx Field, and it held on to defeat the Seattle Seahawks, 17-15, and move into seventh place in the NFC — the final playoff spot.
 The victory also extended Washington’s post-bye winning streak to three and snapped a seven-game losing streak on Monday night in prime time that stretched back to 2014.

-More significant: After three straight victories, Washington looks like a team that can no longer be ignored or written off as a fluke — especially in the lagging NFC East.
+More significant: Washington (5-6) looks like a team that can no longer be ignored or written off as a fluke — especially in the lagging NFC East.
+Next up: a trip to Las Vegas to visit the Raiders (6-5) on Sunday.

+“What we talked about was really about position,” Coach Ron Rivera said.
+“We’ve got one more game, and then we’ve got the five-game round robin [against division opponents].
+We’re going to have to take on the Raiders and get ready for them, and then we’ll worry about the next five games.”

 Although Seattle arrived with the NFL’s worst offense in terms of yardage and third-down conversion rate, Washington’s defense further exposed the Seahawks.
 But that came after a blip in the first quarter, when Seattle scored after a pair of third-down conversions.
-Russell Wilson was knocked down by defensive tackle Daron Payne on third and one yet still completed a 55-yard pass to Tyler Lockett along the sideline thanks to a busted coverage.
-Cornerback William Jackson III, lined up against Lockett at the line of scrimmage, appeared to think safety Bobby McCain would pick up the wide receiver when he crossed the middle of the field.
-But McCain hung back, leaving Lockett wide open.
+Quarterback Russell Wilson was knocked down by defensive tackle Daron Payne on third and one yet still completed a 55-yard pass to Tyler Lockett along the sideline thanks to a busted coverage.

 Three plays later, on third and five from the 6-yard line, Wilson threaded the needle for a touchdown pass to Gerald Everett, giving Seattle a 7-3 lead — but a short-lived one.